 2) Decide what you're looking for

 Think about how many bedrooms you need and whether you need a garden, parking or good transport links.
 Be clear about where you'd like to live and areas you want to avoid.

 3) Start your search

-Take a look at the properties on our sales website.
+Take a look at the properties on Site Sales.
 If you see one you're interested in, we you can arrange a viewing.